cinnamonhater/CMPUT404-assignment-css-hell/README.md

 ====================

 Changes made to project gutenberg html files:
-I commented out the css in all 3 html files so that they would take on the characteristics I had chosen in the css file I created.
+I commented out the pre-existingting css in all 3 html files so that they would take on the characteristics I had chosen in the css file I created.
 I also had to center align the dedication for one of the books.
-I did not make any other changes to the html files themselves.
+I did not make any other changes to the project gutenberg html files themselves.

 You will skin 3 project gutenberg stories with custom CSS.